Skip to content

 • Herd animals

-• Flight or fight
+• Flight, or fight or freeze

 • Grazers

-How natural instincts may affect the horse when:
+How natural instincts may affect horses when:

 • Turned out